The Undisputed Truth: History

-In the 1960s, Billie Calvin and Brenda Evans had been part of a Los Angeles-based group called The Delicates.
-They were introduced to Motown by singer Bobby Taylor, so when The Delicates broke up in 1970, the two began providing background vocals for artists around Motown.
+In the 1960s, Billie Calvin and Brenda Evans had been part of a Los Angeles-based group called the Delicates.
+They were introduced to Motown by singer Bobby Taylor, so when the Delicates broke up in 1970, the two began providing background vocals for artists around Motown.
 They sang backing on the hits "Ain't No Mountain High Enough" for Diana Ross and "Still Water (Love)" for the Four Tops.
 Joe Harris had been part of a Detroit soul group called The Fabulous Peps.
 Formed in 1962, the group was renowned for their energetic stage performances, and they cut a handful of singles for various different labels before their dissolution in 1968.
 Harris also became a member of the Ohio Untouchables (later the Ohio Players).
-In 1970, Motown producer Norman Whitfield – partly as a response to criticism from Temptations fans that he was using the group as his personal plaything – put together Joe Harris, Billie Calvin, and Brenda Evans to create his own recording act, The Undisputed Truth.
+In 1970, Motown producer Norman Whitfield – partly as a response to criticism from Temptations fans that he was using the group as his personal plaything – put together Joe Harris, Billie Calvin, and Brenda Evans to create his own recording act, the Undisputed Truth.

 The group's music and unusual costuming (large Afros and white makeup) typified the then-popular trend of "psychedelic soul", which Whitfield had inaugurated.
 A number of their singles became minor hits, and many of them were also songs for Whitfield's main act, the Temptations, among them 1971's "You Make Your Own Heaven and Hell Right Here on Earth" and "Papa Was a Rollin' Stone".
 Their single top-40 hit in the United States was the ominous "Smiling Faces Sometimes", originally recorded by The Temptations, which hit number three on the Billboard Hot 100 in mid-1971.

-Although they could never recreate the success of "Smiling Faces", they continued to make chart appearances throughout the early 1970s.
+Although they could never recreate the success of "Smiling Faces Sometimes", they continued to make chart appearances throughout the early 1970s.
 They found some success with songs such as "What It Is" (1972) and "Law of the Land" (1973) becoming modest hits on the US R&B Chart.
 In 1973, nevertheless, dissatisfied with the lack of major success, Brenda Evans left.
 She was briefly replaced by singer Diane Evans, but both Billie Calvin and she then left.
 Norman Whitfield subsequently took the opportunity to expand the group, and Joe Harris was joined by Virginia "Vee" McDonald, Tyrone "Big Ty" Douglas, Tyrone "Lil Ty" Barkley, and Calvin "Dhaak" Stephenson.
 The latter four were all members of The Magic Tones, a Detroit soul group with similarities to George Clinton's pre-Funkadelic Parliament.
 Vee McDonald is also the niece of Miracles member Warren "Pete" Moore.